Vibration Therapy & Pseudoscience

 A 100 Year Old Vibration Chair in the Science Museum

-In a Saturday afternoon summer of 2019, my wife called me with an exciting voice "Come to see!
+In a Saturday afternoon, around the end of 2019, my wife called me with an exciting voice "Come here quick!
 There is a vibration chair in the science museum!
 Quick!"
 She was with the kids in the Science Museum of Minnesota.

-I immediately rushed to the museum, so excited to know that the science museum is also promoting vibration therapy.
-This would definitely be something strong to put into my vibration therapy blog...
+I rushed to the museum, so excited!
+Isn't it cool that the SCIEEENCE museum is also promoting idea of vibration therapy.
+That is a legit support for my business, definitely something I will put into my vibrationcare blog...

-I only laughed at what I saw after I arrived at the museum.
+I only laughed at what I saw when I got to the museum.

 A new exhibition section just opened in the museum to display pseudoscience medical devices.
 Vibration chair was one of the display items.
 Kids played on it for fun.